-Frequently CPS receives allegations of abuse either through the 1-888-SOS-CHILD hotline or they are contacted by police officers when there are children involved in a related or unrelated investigation.
-CPS, using their internal protocol, determine whether the information requires further scrutiny/investigation.
-If they determine further investigation is warranted, an investigation is opened and the case is assigned to a caseworker or “specialist.”
+Frequently, CPS receives allegations of abuse either through the 1-888-SOS-CHILD hotline or they are contacted by police officers when there are children involved in a related or unrelated investigation.
+CPS, using their internal protocols, determine whether the information requires further scrutiny.
+If they determine further inquiry is warranted, an investigation is opened and the case is assigned to a caseworker or “specialist.”
 The caseworker then meets with the child, interviews the parents, and coordinates with the police to ultimately determine whether the child is safe in their current living situation or if a “removal” is necessary.
-If they believe it is an emergency situation, DES/CPS will serve a Temporary Custody Notice on a parent and take the child for 72 hours while they further their investigation.
+If they believe it is an emergency situation, DES/CPS will serve a Temporary Custody Notice on a parent and take the child for 72 hours while they continuetheir investigation.

 Foremost, the name is a misnomer and tremendously misleading to parents who are being accused of abuse or neglect.
 The implication is that everyone around the table is part of the “team” and the parents are there to assist in the decision making process.
 The facilitator of this “team meeting” is a CPS worker and often times CPS has already made a decision about bringing the matter to court before the process has even begun.
 In some cases, the paperwork has already been drafted and is ready to be filed with the court to begin the Dependency action.
 Designating this a “team” meeting when the parents are walking into this trap is like leading a pig to the slaughterhouse and calling it a vacation.